spotify/apollo/apollo-api/docs/routes.md

 # Routes

 There are basically two types of routes based on the type of request handler, synchronous and asynchronous.
-Each route, apart from defining basic information like method, uri and handler, can have a reply content type, a serializer and a documentation string.
+Each route defines basic information like method, uri, documentation string and handler.

 The two main methods for creating routes are: